 Classes in Family Therapy are scheduled 3:00 P.M. - 6:00 P.M. and 6:00 P.M. - 9:00 P.M.
-Students can often complete course requirements by attending classes two days per week.
+Students can often complete course requirements by attending classes two days per week; additional on and off campus time requirements are a part of clinical practicum experiences.